zotonic/zotonic/doc/user-guide/datamodel.rst

 Pages
 -----

+.. seealso:: :ref:`resources <guide-datamodel-resources>` in the Developer Guide

 Resources are the main building block of Zotonic's data model.
 For simplicity of communication, a resource is often referred to as a page.
 Every resource usually has its own page on the web site, which is the